What is acceptance and commitment therapy?

 - make goals based on these values – for example, ‘I want to make friends by getting to know people in my class’

-- learn to observe their thoughts and feelings – for example, the thought ‘People will think I’m stupid if I talk to them’ or the feeling ‘I feel nervous about talking to people’
+- notice their thoughts and feelings without judging them as good or bad – for example, ‘I feel nervous about talking to people’

-- learn to respond to their thoughts and feelings in flexible ways that match their values – for example, ‘I can feel this way and do it anyway’
+- learn to respond to their thoughts and feelings in flexible ways that match their values – for example, ‘I can feel this way and do what’s important to me anyway’

 - build a strong self-identity.

-Acceptance and commitment therapy typically involves weekly one-hour sessions with a health professional who practises this therapy, usually a psychologist.
-Sessions might be one on one or in a group, and a program of sessions might go for 5-16 weeks.
-There might also be one or more follow-up sessions to check on progress and continue support.
+Acceptance and commitment therapy typically involves a program of 15-16 weekly one-hour sessions with a health professional who practises this therapy, usually a psychologist.
+Sessions might be one on one or in a group, in person or by telehealth.
+There might also be one or more follow-up sessions to check progress and continue support.

 Does acceptance and commitment therapy help autistic children?

-High-quality research shows that acceptance and commitment therapy has positive effects in non-autistic adults and children.
-Therefore this therapy looks promising for autistic children and teenagers.
+High-quality research shows that acceptance and commitment therapy has positive effects for non-autistic adults and children.

-Children need certain language and communication skills to try acceptance and commitment therapy.
-You can ask your child’s speech pathologist or a professional trained in acceptance and commitment therapy to check whether your child has the skills they need for this therapy.
+Children need certain language and communication skills for acceptance and commitment therapy.
+You can ask your child’s speech pathologist or a professional trained in this therapy to check whether your child will be able to try it.

 Some psychologists are experienced in working with acceptance and commitment therapy.
-Occasionally, psychiatrists, mental health nurses, social workers or other health professionals might also practise this therapy.
+Occasionally, psychiatrists, mental health nurses, social workers or other health professionals might also offer this therapy.

 It’s a good idea to choose professionals who are trained in acceptance and commitment therapy and have experience working with autistic children and teenagers.